 “The only thing that I can tell you, Aaron is to keep him close.”
-Hotch knew that tone of voice.
+Aaron knew that tone of voice.
 There was something much larger going on with the dragon and Alan knew part of it.
-He was worried about speaking it though.
+He was worried about speaking it, though.
 Ears were everywhere.

 “You know something.”

 “Don’t make him mad and he’s not five.
 I have no clue how old he really is but don’t count on him not to have control of his powers.”
-Alan hung up quickly and it left Hotch with an uneasy feeling.
-Hotch shifted down again to try and see the little guy but instead he found that the hairs on his arms started to stand up.
+Alan hung up quickly, and it left Aaron with an uneasy feeling.
+Aaron shifted down again to try and see the little guy, but instead, he found that the hairs on his arms started to stand up.
 He knew that feeling.
 He’s been attacked like that once before and had barely survived.

 “Dave, get back!”
-Hotch yelled as he rolled away from the bed, jumping up on top of the other.
+Aaron yelled as he rolled away from the bed, jumping up on top of the other.
 Dave did so as well.
-An arc of lightning shot out and landed a foot from where Hotch had been seconds before.
-It left no mark on the carpet so it was meant to scare and not harm.
+An arc of lightning shot out and landed a foot from where Aaron had been seconds before.
+It left no mark on the carpet, so it was meant to scare and not harm.

 “I take it that was Alan?”
 Dave asked, dropping to his butt on the bed.

-“He’s not five,” was the only thing that Hotch could say.
+“He’s not five,” was the only thing that Aaron could say.